xs23823/PocketDVDNet/README.md

-# PocketDVDNet - Video Denoising with Knowledge Distillation
+# PocketDVDNet - Realtime Video Denoising for Real Camera Noise

 A repository featuring **PocketDVDnet** (student models) trained with knowledge distillation using **ShiftNet** as teacher for efficient video denoising.